 Today we head south from Unst, across Yell, and work our way down Mainland Shetland.
 With an excellent road network we can quickly move around to all corners of the mainland, so we can plan our days meticulously according to the weather, tides and previous sightings.
 Having this level of freedom gives us a great chance of boosting our birdlist, and covering favoured corners not often visited by other groups or birders.

 Today we explore north-west Mainland, a truly vast and extremely rugged corner of Shetland.
 We will take time to bird many of the voes and inlets, looking for passage seaduck and divers, that should include Great Northern Diver.
 White-billed Diver and King Eider are annual and we will make sure we check everything we come across for these northern iconic rarities!
 The cliffs at Eshaness are a must-see, and the short turf here is often to the liking of migrant passerines and waders, perhaps a late Snow Bunting or Lapland Bunting, or a 'trip' of Dotterel.
-If the conditions are good for a seawatch we will tuck ourselves in and have a scan, as this is peak time for passage Pomarine and Long-tailed Skua.
-Whilst Shetland is nowhere near as good as the Outer Hebrides, these species do occur in favourable onshore winds as they coast past Shetland.
+If the conditions are good for a seawatch we will tuck ourselves in and have a scan, as there is the possibility of passage Pomarine and Long-tailed Skua in favourable onshore winds as they coast past Shetland.